Noxi84/extremesaving/readme.md

 ## Project description

-Extreme-saving is a hobby project I created to manage my own financial status.
-After running the application a PDF file is generated containing the Financial report.
+Extreme-saving is program which generates a PDF-report based on your financial data.
+You are free to use this application for your own finances.

 ## Configuration
 All data read from a CSV-file.
 The csv-content is split by a comma separator.
 You can comment out a line by putting # in front of the line.